- Aug 12, 2025

 Visit Omkareshwar Jyotirlinga

-• Afternoon: Explore Mandhata Island, explore several other temples, and witness the beautiful natural surroundings.
+- Afternoon: Explore Mandhata Island, visit several other temples, and take in the beautiful natural surroundings.
 Enjoy the traditional lunch at the local restaurant.

-• Evening: From there, you can head back to Ujjain using our preferred mode of transportation.
+- Evening: From there, you can head back to Ujjain using your preferred mode of transportation.
 Check into your hotel room and relax.

 DAY 3